Krasen007/MoneyExperimentDB/README.md

-# MoneyExperiment
+# MoneyExperimentDB
- Experimental budgeting app.
+This repo is the database of the MoneyExperiment app.
+Its purpose is to keep the added items and cost online.

-### How to use and compile:
+## How to use and compile MoneyExperiment:

 * Install git as global app.
 * Install .net core 3